Quintus/mlmmj-rbarchive/README.md

 Installation
 ------------

-mlmmj-rbarchive is available from RubyGems.
+mlmmj-rbarchiver is available from RubyGems.
 Install it as usual:

 ```
 $ gem install mlmmj-rbarchiver.gem